Youth and College

 In 1958, the national union, ALSSA (Airline Stewards and Stewardesses Association), appointed Dusty their congressional representative to Washington, D.C.
-She got no extra pay for this position and had no choice but to perform her lobbying duties during her regular Los Angeles to Washington D.C. flight layovers.
+She got no extra pay for this additional job and had no choice but to perform her lobbying duties during her regular Los Angeles to Washington D.C. flight layovers.
 This was a time when there was a scarcity of female representatives and senators in Congress.
-But there were Congressmen eager to meet with the stewardess and listen to Dusty’s story about the age regulation in their offices or over lunch.
+But there were Congressmen eager to meet with a stewardess and listen to Dusty’s story about the age regulation in their offices or over lunch.
 “I was the cheapest lobbyist in the world,” Dusty says.
 “Congressmen took me out to lunch.”
 She befriended Rep. Martha W. Griffiths (D-MI) and Sen. Margaret Chase Smith, who supported her cause.
-When a bill to repeal the age rule was introduced by a Congressman, it was dubbed “the old broads bill” by Congressmen and it failed by ridicule, Dusty realized they weren’t just fighting airline industry management but national gender discrimination against women.
+When a bill to repeal the age rule was introduced by a Congressman, it was dubbed “the old broads bill” by others and failed by ridicule.
+That was when Dusty realized they weren’t just fighting airline industry management but national gender discrimination against women.

 An Old Bag at Thirty-two?